hpi-swt2-exercise/rails-exercise-17-test2/README.md

 rails s -b 0 #starting rails server, the -b part is necessary since the app is running in a VM and would otherwise drop the requests coming from the host OS
 ```

+* You can open the application in your web browser via http://127.0.0.1:3000/
 * Edits to files in the local folder will be mirrored into the VM's `hpi-swt2` folder as the folders are synced.
+* We recommend you to open one terminal session that runs the development server and another one to execute commands on the maschine (e.g., running tests).
+Thereby, you do not have to restart the server after each command.

 ## 3) Dive into the code